 Depending on the season it is easy to find snow in the gully we cross to reach the start.
 Consider if it makes sense to have crampons with you.

 As indicated in the report, a possible combination is with the nearby Ferrata Contin downhill.
-Staying in the high province of Udine near the border with Austria, we meet the two ferratas on the Creta di Aip (Crete Rosse and Uiberlachersteig), the Aided path Cuestalta, the Ferrata Senza Confini and the Steinbergerweg.
-Moving further south towards the Julian Alps we meet the Ferrata Amalia, the Ferrata della Vita and the Ferrata delle Balze del Mangart.
+Staying in the high province of Udine near the border with Austria, we meet the two ferratas on the Creta di Aip (Crete Rosse and Uiberlachersteig), the Aided path Cuestalta, the Via Ferrata Senza Confini and the Steinbergerweg.
+Moving further south towards the Julian Alps we meet the Via Ferrata Amalia at Jof Montasio, the Via Ferrata Vita and the Ferrata delle Balze del Mangart.

 Approach: 1:30 h